PensionBee transfer

 My new BeeKeeper responded straightaway and promised to follow up.
 A delay was possible though because of Christmas.
 Fair enough.

-Then in January 2022, I heard back, and it was bad news.
+In January 2022, I heard back, and it was bad news.

 Apparently my original pension provider had sent the requested documents to PensionBee by post rather than email for security reasons but, “unfortunately this was never received by PensionBee, so no action has been taken”.